-He graduated with a Bachelor of Arts in Fine Art Honors, Michaelis School of Fine Art, University of Cape Town, South Africa in 2000.
+In 2000, he graduated with a Bachelor of Arts in Fine Art from Michaelis School of Fine Art, University of Cape Town, South Africa.

-Recent solo shows include State of Emergence, Whatiftheworld, Cape Town and Johannesburg, South Africa (2017), Uproot, Tyburn Gallery, London, UK (2016); Harvest, Zeitz Museum of Contemporary Art Africa (Zeitz MOCAA), Scheryn Pavilion, Cape Town, South Africa (2015); Manual, Whatiftheworld, Cape Town, South Africa (2014), and Exit/Exile, Nirox Projects, Johannesburg, South Africa (2011).
-Mathison has produced commissions for Carvela, Running in Circles (2012) and Slow Lounge, Carto/Graphic 1 (2011).
+Recent solo shows include Dissolution, Tyburn Gallery, London, UK (2018), State of Emergence, Whatiftheworld, Cape Town and Johannesburg, South Africa (2017); Uproot, Tyburn Gallery, London, UK (2016); Harvest, Zeitz Museum of Contemporary Art Africa (Zeitz MOCAA), Scheryn Pavilion, Cape Town, South Africa (2015); Manual, Whatiftheworld, Cape Town, South Africa (2014); and Exit/Exile, Nirox Projects, Johannesburg, South Africa (2011).

-Group exhibitions include African Voices: Confronting the Frontiers of Reality, National Gallery of Zimbabwe, Harare, Zimbabwe (2017), A Place in Time 2016, NIROX Foundation in collaboration with Yorkshire Sculpture Park, Nirox Sculpture Park, Johannesburg, South Africa (2016), Broken English, Tyburn Gallery, London, UK (2015), You Love Me, You Love Me Not, Municipal Gallery, Almeida Garrett, Portugal (2015), African Odysseys, The Brass Artscape, Brussels, Belgium (2015), and Nirox Sculpture, Nirox Sculpture Park, Johannesburg, South Africa (2014).
-The artist also participated in Dudziro, at the Zimbabwean Pavilion for the 55th Venice Biennale, Venice, Italy (2013).
+Selected group exhibitions include Frieze Sculpture, Regent’s Park, London, UK (2018); A Place in Time 2016, NIROX Foundation in collaboration with Yorkshire Sculpture Park, Nirox Sculpture Park, Johannesburg, South Africa (2016); Broken English, Tyburn Gallery, London, UK (2015); You Love Me, You Love Me Not, Municipal Gallery, Almeida Garrett, Portugal (2015); African Odysseys, The Brass Artscape, Brussels, Belgium (2015); and Nirox Sculpture, Nirox Sculpture Park, Johannesburg, South Africa (2014).
+The artist also participated in Dudziro, the Zimbabwean Pavilion for the 55th Venice Biennale, Venice, Italy (2013).

-The artist recently created a large-scale public sculpture for the V&A Waterfront on the occasion of the opening of the Zeitz Musum of Contemporary Art Africa (Zeitz MOCAA) in Cape Town, South Africa.
-As well as being included in the collection of the Zeitz MOCAA, his works form part of collections such as those of Spier Arts Trust (Cape Town, South Africa), Sindika Dokolo Foundation (Luanda, Angola), ArtColl Trust (Seattle, USA), as well as the Standard Bank Art Collection (Cape Town, South Africa).
+In 2017, Mathison created a large-scale public sculpture for the V&A Waterfront on the occasion of the opening of the Zeitz Museum of Contemporary Art Africa (Zeitz MOCAA) in Cape Town, South Africa.
+As well as being included in the collection of the Zeitz MOCAA, his work forms part of collections of the Norval Foundation (Cape Town, South Africa), Spier Arts Trust (Cape Town, South Africa), Sindika Dokolo Foundation (Luanda, Angola), ArtColl Trust (Seattle, USA), as well as the Standard Bank Art Collection (Johannesburg, South Africa).